 If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market after the lock-up and other legal restrictions on resale discussed in this prospectus lapse, the trading price of our common stock could decline.
-Based on shares of common stock outstanding as of February 6, 2025, upon the closing of this offering we will have a total of 12,693,398 shares of common stock outstanding (13,343,398 shares if the underwriters exercise their over-allotment option in full).
+Based on shares of common stock outstanding as of February 10, 2025, upon the closing of this offering we will have a total of 12,693,398 shares of common stock outstanding (13,343,398 shares if the underwriters exercise their over-allotment option in full).
 Of these shares, only the 4,500,000 shares of common stock sold in this offering by us, plus any shares sold upon exercise of the underwriters' option to purchase additional shares, will be freely tradable without restriction in the public market immediately following this offering.
 The underwriters, however, may, in their sole discretion, permit our officers, directors and other stockholders who are subject to these lock-up agreements to sell shares prior to the expiration of the lock-up agreements.

-We expect that the lock-up agreements pertaining to this offering will expire eight (8) months from the date of this prospectus in the case of our directors and executive officers, and six (6) months from the date of this prospectus in the case of our other stockholders.
+We expect that the lock-up agreements pertaining to this offering will expire 180 days after the date of this prospectus.
 In addition, shares of common stock that are either subject to outstanding options or reserved for future issuance under our Equity Incentive Plan will become eligible for sale in the public market to the extent permitted by the provisions of various vesting schedules, the lock-up agreements and Rule 144 and Rule 701 under the Securities Act of 1933, as amended, or the Securities Act.
 If these additional shares of common stock are sold, or if it is perceived that they will be sold, in the public market, the trading price of our common stock could decline.